TOWER OF TEMPTATION

 Alternatively, to be removed from the database sending

 in the subject line.
-Please note that after we had committed to utilizing
+Please note that after we had committed to utilizing Google

-group’s auto removal feature routinely fails.
+Google’s auto removal feature routinely fails.
 Thus, if you wish to be

-removed from our Eblasts, PLEASE reply with the words REMOVE in the
+removed from our Eblasts, PLEASE reply with the words REMOVE in

 configuration.
 If you are with Gmail, and your Gmail account is configured to

 mask your email account name, we will not be able to see your email account

 name in your removal request, and we need your actual email account name to

 find and remove it!
 If your Email is configured to hide your email address,